gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspection endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.
 Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used profile of ACE, and are out of the scope of this specification.

 The following steps are performed for joining an OSCORE group.
-Messages exchanged among the participants follow the formats defined in [NEW_DRAFT], and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
-The Group Manager reflects the entity Key Distribution Center (KDC) referred in [NEW_DRAFT].
+Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
+The Group Manager reflects the entity Key Distribution Center (KDC) referred in {{I-D.palombini-ace-key-groupcomm}}.

 1. The joining node requests an Access Token from the AS to access a join resource on the Group Manager  and hence the associated OSCORE group (see {{sec-joining-node-to-AS}}).
 The response from the AS enables the joining node to start a secure channel with the Group Manager, if not already established.